 Authenticity.
 What does this word mean to you?

 Is it even something our modern culture puts any importance in?
-How can we recognize authenticity in a world where we cannot even identify what is the truth and what is not?
+How can we recognize authenticity and live an authentic life in a world where we cannot even identify what is the truth and what is not?

 The truth is, we live in an age where we are getting more and more disconnected from ourselves.
 With the internet, social media and so many technologies for communication, we are being bombarded with so much information to the point of getting not only distracted but lost.